 As humans, we always have the inherent desire to be a traveller.
 We want to travel around the world and experience nature, architecture, food, culture, and all that.
 One of the first things that we do when planning a trip is that we book a stay – mostly at hotels and resorts.
-Professionals involved in hotel management manage operations of these hotels and resorts.
+So, professionals involved in hotel management manage the operations of these hotels and resorts.

 Do we book hotels only when we travel for leisure and recreation?
 Of course not.
 We book hotels for business travel, weddings, parties, meetings, conferences, exhibitions, seminars, and even for organising an event for sales promotion.

-As per a report on Bloomberg, the MICE industry alone is going to grow at a compounded annual growth rate of about 7.6% to reach a size of 1439 Billion USD.
+As per a report on Bloomberg, the MICE (Meetings, incentives, conferencing, exhibitions) industry alone is going to grow at a compounded annual growth rate of about 7.6% to reach a size of 1439 Billion USD.
 The growth could be slower in 2020 and 2021 for the Covid-19 outbreak but it will start growing again post 2021.
+Moreover, the big fat destination wedding industry is growing at a dizzy pace.
+Therefore, happy days are ahead for those who are thinking about a career in hotel management.

 Career Counselors Can Help You Manage a Career Crisis